 If you’ve missed the four-week window, we can still arrange a 50% refund – as long as you withdraw before the census date.

 We’re unable to offer a refund if you withdraw from your unit or units after the census date.
-If you’re worried that you may be unable to continue studying after the census date, it’s a good idea to talk to one of our International Student advisers.
+If you’re worried that you may be unable to continue studying after the census date, contact Student Central prior to amending your enrolment.